Is Killing an Owl Truly Bad Luck? Discover the Facts

 Many cultures have dark associations with owls, seeing them as bringers of bad luck.
 These nocturnal creatures often represent death and other evil things that lurk in the dark.
 In Arabian cultures, the call of an owl is a bad omen, while in Iran, the birds themselves are seen as unlucky.

 In some places, seeing or hearing an owl can be considered a bad omen.
 For instance, in Ireland, it was believed that if an owl entered your house, you should kill it immediately to prevent it from taking your luck with it when it flew away.
-My grandmother, who was from Ireland, always told us to avoid humans who roosted with owls as it would bring bad luck.
+My grandmother, who was from Ireland, always told us to avoid humans who roosted with owls, as it would bring bad luck.

 In many cultures, owls are seen as harbingers of misfortune.
 Their nocturnal nature and the fact that they often lurk in the dark contribute to their dark associations.
 Hearing the call of an owl is considered a bad omen in Arabian cultures, while in Iran, the presence of owls is thought to bring bad luck.